PayPal Point of Sale Review: Is It Right for Your Business?

 Screenshot of Zettle POS system menu/item selection screen

-On the front end, Zettle's EPOS system opens up directly onto the order selection page, making for quick processing.
+On the frontend, Zettle's EPOS system opens up directly onto the order selection page, making for quick processing.
 Source: Expert Market

-Even though Zettle’s EPOS software is app-based, it does sell hardware besides card machines.
+Even though PayPal’s EPOS software is app-based, it does sell hardware besides card machines.
 For between £169 and £619 + VAT, you can buy a kit that includes, at minimum, an iPad stand and the Zettle Reader 2, but can extend to include a printer, cash drawer, and barcode scanner.

-That said, Zettle’s hardware range isn’t extensive and is missing items such as kitchen display systems (KDSs), a must for busy restaurants, or fully fledged countertop devices.
+That said, PayPal’s hardware range isn’t extensive and is missing items such as kitchen display systems (KDSs), a must for busy restaurants, or fully fledged countertop devices.
 If you want a provider with a more extensive range of hardware, we’d recommend Square or Clover.
 Both are also very scalable options.

-Zettle offers businesses several ways to take payments online and remotely:
+PayPal offers businesses several ways to take payments online and remotely:

 • Online payment gateway (free, except for a 2.5% transaction fee)